 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour (the duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events to identify trends and make changes when necessary.
+A significant events matrix was maintained to ensure that incidents were reviewed in a timely manner. - Significant events were discussed at whole team meetings every three months.

 We reviewed safety records, incident reports, patient safety alerts, including those from the Medicines and Healthcare Products Regulatory Authority (MHRA) and Central Alerting System (CAS), and minutes of meetings where these were discussed.
-We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a bar-code checking device had been purchased following a dispensing error.
-Dispensary staff had also liaised with another local dispensing practice to learn more about the new procedure for checking medication.
+There was a lead member of staff responsible for cascading patient safety alerts, such as those from the MHRA.
+However, data showed that there was no rigorous protocol in place to ensure that reviews of patient safety updates from the MHRA were undertaken and that appropriate action had been taken to keep patients safe.